-SAP Fiori for iOS supports adaptive layouts that allow you to create a great user experience with your app.
-This dynamically rearranges and resizes your content in response to changes in the device’s orientation or when using the app on different devices.
+SAP Fiori for iOS supports the auto layout and adaptivity concepts that allow you to create a great user experience for all devices on iOS and iPadOS platforms.
+The concepts provide a mechanism that helps dynamically rearrange and resize content in response to changes in the device’s orientation or when using the app on different screen sizes.

-iOS defines two size classes: regular and compact.
+iOS defines 2 main size classes: regular and compact.
+These classes apply to both horizontal and vertical space.
 The regular size class is associated with expansive space, in most cases referring to iPad, while the compact size class is associated with constrained space, in most cases referring to iPhone.

 Object Floorplan on different devices